Dispersed Camping 101: Free Camping in the US

 - Be bear aware.
 If you’re in bear country (and we highly recommend finding this out prior to camping there), store food and other scented items in a bear canister or outside of your vehicle overnight.
 Read more about wildlife safety here.

 - There are usually no fees for dispersed camping, but not always.
 If there are fees, it’ll probably be around $5-$10.

 - Be sure to check for any signs that may prohibit overnight parking.

 It can be a bit more difficult to find free camping on the East Coast compared to out West.
 Visit our blog on dispersed camping on the East Coast for tips.

-If you follow these guidelines, you can save a safe, low impact, primitive camping experience away from all the crowds for FREE.
+If you follow the guidelines above, you can save a safe, low-impact, primitive camping experience away from all the crowds for FREE.
 Check out our blog for more helpful guides and tips like when to book national park campsites or the best time to see waterfalls in Yosemite.

 If you’re ready to try out free dispersed camping, don’t forget to book your camper van rental at one of our many US or Canada locations.
 Contact us directly if you have any questions.